crevasse-org/Building-Classifier/README.md

 NOTE: THIS REPO IS NOT BEING MAINTAINED.
 DOWNLOAD FILES FROM THE GOOGLE DRIVE LINK. <br/>
 Created by Luke Steinbicker <br/>
-Contact us at main@crevasse.org to look at our full codebase or download our network. <br/>
+Contact us at main@crevasse.org with any issues. <br/>

 ## Building Classifier